maintenance

 1. Turn machine OFF

-3. Hold for 3-5 seconds until lights begin flashing
+3. Hold for 3-5 seconds until lights start flashing

 Barista Express Impress: